zamberform/zamberform/README.md

 - 👯 I’m looking to collaborate with other content creators
 - 😄 Fun fact: play with my son

-## 2022 Goals
+## 2024 Goals
 - master aws service certificate
-- create some services by self
+- create 3 services by myself
-- create some mini games

 ### Languages and Tools: